FIND THAT THING

 Through hand painted murals, of course!

-Our crew painted seven murals on six different wallscapes, allowing passersby to "search what you see."
+Our crew painted 8 murals coast to caost, allowing passersby to "search what you see."
 From street level to large elevated wall spaces, we purposely painted in high-traffic neighborhoods like Bushwick, SoHo, Venice, Silver Lake, and Downtown Los Angeles, hotspots for Gen Z dwellers.